andrienko/cutree/README.md

       </li>
     <li>

-Which should work without a line of css code or any additional JS.
+Which should work **without a line of css code or any additional JS**.

 Of course, you can init cutree manually.
 Say, for a tree with `id="my_tree"`: